Remember the food pyramid? Ever heard the FDA/AHA dietary recommendation on eating fat? They all advise us to eat less of it - more specifically, they

 As mentioned above, EPA/DHA is important for your brain health, and consumption has been shown to be beneficial for treating ADHD, autism, depression, bipolar disorder, dyslexia, aggression, borderline personality disorder, and schizophrenia.
 Add in the decreases in overall mortality and inflammation, and it is easy to see how important these fats really are.

-Would you want to miss out on the
+Would you want to miss out on the benefits of all this spinachy goodness? |

 So as you can see, the low-fat diet is not all its cracked up to be.
 In my opinion, the vilification of fat has had a profound negative effect on health in this country.
 Typically when you see a low-fat label on the front of a product, you can count on it having added sugar or artificial sweeteners, which have zero nutritional value and a load of negative qualities.